Welcome, Guest.

 [edit] Identification

-Considerable difference between subspecies.
-Tends to be larger and more similarity between the sexes than the Indian Peafowl; males up to 300 cm with train while female up to 110 cm.
 Both sexes of all races have a tufted crest, an iridescent neck and breast, and blue wing feathers with rufous primaries.
 Facial skin forms two white to sky blue double-stripes with a yellow to orange crescent at the rear of facial skin.
 Male only differs from female during the breeding season with long upper-tail coverts similar to Indian Peafowl; female lacks this and may also be slightly duller but almost identical to non-breeding male or juveniles.
-Nominate muticus has the most colorful plumage with golden-green neck. imperator is slightly duller but tends to have more vivid facial skin.
-Spicifer tends to be a dull bluish-green and tends to be a larger subspecies.

 [edit] Distribution

-India to sw China, Indochina and Java
+Far northeastern India to southwestern China, Indochina, and Java.

 [edit] Taxonomy